Supercharging your talent

 My aim is not just to instruct, but to share the essence of what I've learnt, focusing on the most relevant insights and techniques that have established my approach to art.
 Whether you're a beginner looking to take your first steps, or an intermediate artist seeking to refine your skills, this guide is aimed at inspiring, and enhancing your painting journey, one brushstroke at a time."

-Before we delve into the techniques and practices that can multiply your artistic capabilities, let's first take a few minutes to appreciate the achievements of the oil painting masters through the ages.
+But before we delve into the techniques and practices that can multiply your artistic capabilities, let's first take a few minutes to appreciate the achievements of the oil painting masters through the ages.
 Particularly, let's consider the early days of oil painting, a time when the concept of capturing an image was not as simple as snapping a photograph.

 In those times, artists were the primary means of documenting the world, people, and stories around them.
 They didn't just paint; they captured emotion, light, and the essence of their subjects with a depth and realism that was unparalleled.
 Their work laid the foundation for what we understand and appreciate in oil painting today.